Kruthikasv/Sinking-ship-OpenGL/README.md

 In this project I have created a simple light using “OpenGL” functional API by the  help of built in the functions present in the header file.
 To provide functionality to the project  I have written sub functions.
 These functions provide us the efficient way to design the  project.

 User Defined Functions
-void update() : This function is used to display lightning and update speed of ship. void display() : This function is used display the screen and call display1(). void display1() : This function is used display the ship. void restart() : This function is used to take the ship back to initial position. void draw_circle() : This function is used to draw circle whenever it is required. void water() : This function is used to draw water. void ship() : This function is used to draw ship and Indian flag. void myinit() : This function initializes OpenGL’s rendering modes. void createMenu() : This function is used to create menu.
+void update() : This function is used to display lightning and update speed of ship. <br>
+void display() : This function is used display the screen and call display1(). <br>
+void display1() : This function is used display the ship. <br>
+void restart() : This function is used to take the ship back to initial position. <br>
+void draw_circle() : This function is used to draw circle whenever it is required.<br>
+void water() : This function is used to draw water. <br>
+void ship() : This function is used to draw ship and Indian flag. <br>
+void myinit() : This function initializes OpenGL’s rendering modes. <br>
+void createMenu() : This function is used to create menu.<br>